-Yay!
 It’s Easter weekend!
 And what a gorgeous one it is – 27 degrees and sunny outside today!
 This is not normal Montreal weather for April, but hey – I’ll take it.
 I’m having an Easter feast tomorrow at my parents place, and I’m bringing the dessert.
 For some reason, I feel like carrot cake is a very Easterish dessert.
-Not sure why I associate the two, maybe because when I think of Easter, I think of bunnies and what do bunnies eat?
-Carrots.
-Ok, who knows how my crazy mind thinks.
-All I know is this cake is super yummy and delicious and really quick to make.
+Not sure why I associate the two, maybe because when I think of Easter, I think of bunnies and bunnies eat carrots.
+Ok, digress.
+All I know is this cake is delicious and really quick to make.
 I adapted the recipe from my Better Homes and Garden Cookbook (I added extra cinnamon, ginger, and vanilla).

 4 beaten eggs (let stand for 30 minutes at room temperature before beating)

 1/2 ground dried ginger

 1/2 tsp baking soda

 3 cups finely shredded carrots (lightly packed)